Sharanyagk/DevOps-/README.md

-# Tracking Automation Effectiveness in DevOps
+# Tracking the Effectiveness of Automation in DevOps

 ## Overview
-This project automates the deployment and monitoring of a containerized application on **IBM Cloud Kubernetes Service (IKS)** while tracking the effectiveness of DevOps automation using **CI/CD, Prometheus, and Grafana**.
+This project focuses on automating the deployment and monitoring of a containerized application while tracking the effectiveness of DevOps automation.
+It leverages **CI/CD pipelines, Prometheus, and Grafana** to measure and visualize key metrics related to automation efficiency.

 ## Features
 ✅ **CI/CD Pipeline**: Automated deployment using GitHub Actions.